Mjrovai/UNIFEI-IESTI01-T01-2021.1/00_Curso_Folder/2_Applications/README.md

 Another great course (in Portuguese) is [Introdução à Ciência da Computação com Python Parte 1 e 2](https://pt.coursera.org/learn/ciencia-computacao-python-conceitos)

 ## Machine Learning
 Probably the most popular Machine Learning course in the world is [Machine Learning](https://pt.coursera.org/learn/machine-learning).
 With more than 4 million people enrolled, the course is taught by Andrew Ng and offered by Stanford.
-This is not a course to focus on writing code, but in theory.
-The course covers the most important aspects of classical machine learning:
+This is not a course to focus on writing code but theory.
+The course covers the essential aspects of classical machine learning:
 - Linear and Logistic Regression
 - Regularization
 - Neural Networks